 Jacquie: And it was like Western medicine had nothing to help me.
-And so it was like, “I'm going to have to do this myself” because basically everything I was reading online said I only had like five or six years to live at that point because my kidneys were crashing.
-I had chronic kidney disease that was reaching up to Stage 4.
+And so it was like, “I'm going to have to do this myself” because basically everything I was reading online said I only had like five or six years to live at that point.
+After all, my kidneys were crashing.
+I had a chronic kidney disease that was reaching up to Stage 4.
 And according to my research, it said that basically Stage 4 is where you start dialysis and you start looking for a kidney transplant and the average lifespan on dialysis is five years.

-Host: That's very…You went through some very serious condition and all this in your mid to late 40s.
+Host: That's very…You went through some very serious conditions and all this in your mid to late 40s.

-Host: So, couple of questions come to mind.
-First of all, what did the doctors tell you about all your conditions that you’ve had since you’re 10 or 12, the asthma, the arthritis, after menopause, the kidney problems, all the issues that you faced?
+Host: So, a couple of questions come to mind.
+First of all, what did the doctors tell you about all your conditions that you’ve had since you’re 10 or 12, asthma, arthritis, after menopause, kidney problems, all the issues that you faced?
 Did doctors give you or prescribed surgeries, dialysis, medication?
 Did they put you on medication?